Citizens, be advised that this recipe brings “intoxicating” to a whole new level.

 I do also offer a completely MJ-free version of the recipe should you wish to try it without guilt or legal issues. 🙂

 With all that out of the way: Holi is celebrated at the approach of the vernal equinox, on the Phalguna Purnima (Full Moon).
 The festival date varies every year, per the Hindu calendar, and typically comes in March, sometimes February in the Gregorian Calendar.

 The festival signifies the victory of good over evil, the arrival of spring, end of winter, and for many a festive day to meet others, play and laugh, forget and forgive, and repair broken relationships, and is also celebrated as a thanksgiving for a good harvest.

 It is an ancient Hindu religious festival which has become popular with non-Hindus in many parts of South Asia, as well as people of other communities outside Asia.

 It is primarily observed in India, Nepal, and other regions of the world with significant populations of Hindus or people of Indian origin.
 In recent years the festival has spread to parts of Europe and North America as a spring celebration of love, frolic, and colours.

 Holi celebrations start on the night before Holi with a Holika bonfire where people gather, sing, dance and party.

 The next morning is a free-for-all carnival of colors, where participants play, chase and color each other with dry powder and colored water, with some carrying water guns and colored water-filled balloons for their water fight.
-It’s positively psychedelic, as the pictures below amply demonstrate!

 Anyone and everyone is fair game, friend or stranger, rich or poor, man or woman, children and elders.
 The frolic and fight with colors occurs in the open streets, open parks, outside temples and buildings.